ladeak/Http3Tools/README.md

 ### HTTP Version

 The tool supports HTTP/1.0, HTTP/1.1, HTTP/2 and HTTP/3.
+Specify `1.0`, `1.1`, `2`, `3` values accordingly.
 For HTTP/3 requires support from the OS.
 On Windows this is available with recent Windows version and on Linux install the `libmsquic` package.

 #### Log Levels